-The DGFRN website now provides the public-such as economic operators, users, students, researchers, non-governmental organizations and technical and financial partners-with downloadable background information on the forest sector.

-Forest statistics directories for 2013-2014 and 2014-2015 were developed and disseminated.

-National data and indicators on forest resources can now be updated in a timely fashion.

-Although SIGSTATFOR was operational at project completion, however, capacity-building measures are still needed to address skills gaps as well as concerns raised by grassroots stakeholders with a view to ensuring the system's stability and sustainability

-This project established a modern and functional forest statistics management system to provide statistics on forest production and processed forest products enable improvement of long-term planning on the valuation/development of forest products.
+Information Management System sustainable management of forest resources in Benin The DGFRN website now provides the public-such as economic operators, users, students, researchers, non-governmental organizations and technical and financial pattners, with downloadable background information on the forest sector Planned project duration: 24 months Effective duration: 34 months Starting date: July 2013 Forest statistics directories for 2013-2014 and 2014-2015 were developed and disseminated.
+End date: April 2016 fashion.
+Summary: The project contributed to building the capacity of the forest administration in data collection and statistics management and to improving the visibility of forest resource management.
+It is now possible to complete the Joint Forest Sector Questionnaire (an initiative of ITTO and other organizations) in a timely fashion, and stakeholders have greater access to reliable information through the online database.
+Not achieved: Although SIGSTATFOR was operational at project completion, however, capacity- building measures are still needed to address skills gaps as well as concerns raised by grassroots stakeholders with a view to ensuring the system's stability and sustainability Policy effects (SFM and Biodiversity): This project established a modern and functional forest statistics management system to provide statistics on forest production and processed forest products enable improvement of long-term planning on the valuation/development of forest products.
 Forest statistics management was institutionalized in compliance with the guidelines of the United Nations Statistics Division (UNSD 2016).
 As a result, better information from the system will improve application of SFM.
 The information regularly collected and processed makes it possible to refine long-term planning operations and help in decision-making.
 Statistics on reforestation and logging operations will assist with SFM and provide information on biodiversity issues.
 Project implementation had an impact on the structure of the forest administration.
 The Planning, Monitoring and Evaluation Division was established at the departmental level, and UFPSE was created, with the status of a directorate.

-En dehors du renforcement des capacités des agents de l'Administration publique et du secteur privé en charge des statistiques, il n'y a pas d'activités spécifiques en lien avec le social.
+Social outcomes En dehors du renforcement des capacités des agents de l'Administration publique et du secteur privé en charge des statistiques, il n'y a pas d'activités spécifiques en lien avec le social.
 There were no social objectives under this project.
+Sustainability (M)